 So I woke up the next day, and said, "I can do a day today, too."
 That was nearly three years ago.

-I haven't been one hundred percent Vegan one hundred percent of the time, but anytime I've strayed, I looked at why, learned from it, and then committed to making a new set of better choices the day when I woke up.
+I haven't been 100 percent vegan 100 percent of the time, but anytime I've strayed, I looked at why, learned from it, and then committed to making a new set of better choices the next day.

 If you look out from today at all of the difficulties you may face, you can very quickly shut down and never even attempt anything you want to achieve.
 But when you are free from that weight, and you face only as much as you will face today, everything becomes far more manageable.